 Intramuscular (IM) injections administer medication deep into the muscle tissue, enabling faster absorption and larger systemic doses than subcutaneous injections.
-This guide discusses how to perform an IM injection in an artificial OSCE setting and should not be used as a guide to administering injections to actual patients without first consulting your local medical school or hospital guidelines.
-Check out the Intramuscular (IM) injection OSCE mark scheme here.
+This guide discusses how to perform an IM injection in an artificial OSCE setting and should not be used as a guide to administering injections to actual patients without first consulting your local medical school or hospital guidelines and undertaking the necessary training.
+Check out the intramuscular (IM) injection OSCE mark scheme here.

 Confirm the patient’s details

 Explain the procedure

 Check the patient’s understanding of the medication being given, and explain the indication for the medication.